zebmason/Cornichon/README.md

 ## Contributing

 Contributions are welcome.
-Please follow the directory layout for the location of the plug-ins and their associated generated code for `example.feature`.
+Please read the testing documentation.